I can’t impress upon you enough the importance of investing in decent WordPress hosting.

-Both are US operations but have office and data centres in London.
+Both are US operations but have offices and data centres in London.

 The first thing I would say about these two is that the level of support they give their agency partners is superb.
 The second is the range of services they offer including backups, staging sites, security, SSL certificates and control over the servers.

 The servers I have with these companies only host sites I look after.

 To give you some idea of why I (and my businesses) invest in hosting, our combined hosting bill per annum comes in at around £20,000 – I opt for premium and it comes at a cost, but it has a beneficial and measurable effect on the sites I manage.

 Very simply, you get what you pay for with WordPress hosting.